-- General Emergency Volunteers assist with traffic control, evacuations, and other tasks as directed by the Emergency Operations Centre.
+- General Emergency Volunteers may assist with traffic control, evacuations, and other tasks as directed by the Emergency Operations Centre.

 - Emergency Operations Centre Volunteers have a background or some training in emergency management or incident command systems.
-Because of the nature of these positions, only experienced volunteers or people with appropriate training are eligible.

 - Volunteer Firefighters require a basic level of fitness and good health, plus an interest in learning, participating and being a part of a great team.
 Visit our Local Fire Service Volunteering page for more information.

 - FireSmart Community Champions make a difference in wildfire risk reduction in their communities through the Canadian FireSmart program.
 More information at: firesmartcanada.ca and firesmartbc.ca.